Lega Lombarda: Leadership of Grimoldi

 In November 2013 Salvini succeeded to Maroni as Lega Nord's federal secretary and, later on, he appointed a commissioner, Stefano Borghesi, to fill the post.
 Borghesi was later replaced by Grimoldi.
 In November 2015 Grimoldi was elected national secretary of the party.

 In May 2017, after Salvini's re-election as LN federal secretary, five LL members (Bordonali, Fabrizio Cecchetti, Giulio De Capitani, Simona Pergreffi and Jacopo Vignati) were elected to the federal council with Salvini, a sixth (Giorgetti) was elected as an independent and a seventh (Gianni Fava) on behalf of the minority.
 In December Stucchi was elected president of LL, replacing Giorgetti, who whose more and more involved at the federal level as deputy of Salvini.

 In the 2018 regional election LL's Attilio Fontana was elected President of Lombardy with 49.8% of the vote and the party obtained 29.4%.
+Contextually, in the 2018 general election the party won 28.0% of the vote and Salvini, as deputy prime minister and minister of the Interior, plus other two LL members would serve in Giuseppe Conte's first government until September 2019.
+In 2021 the party would join Mario Draghi's government with two LL members, Giorgetti as minister of Economic Development and Massimo Garavaglia as minister of Tourism.